rdlauer/articles/nativescript/windows-installing/post.md

 # Installing NativeScript on Windows

 Windows developers, we have not forsaken you!
-While you've been able to install the NativeScript framework on Windows for a long time now, the process has always been focused on the command line.
+While you've been able to install the [NativeScript](https://www.nativescript.org/) framework on Windows for a long time now, the process has always been focused on the command line.
 We fully realize that the Windows command line experience isn't quite up to par with macOS, and therefore isn't comfortable for many Windows developers.
-That has now changed with the release of our new Windows installer.
+That has changed now with the release of our new Windows installer!

 Command-line tools are all the rage, and *nix-based operating systems like macOS make CLI development very comfortable.
 But the fact remains that a narrow majority of developers are on some form of Windows: